On this page

 - All results are provisional and subject to revision.

 - These statistics refer to infections reported in the community, by which we mean private households.
 These figures exclude infections reported in hospitals, care homes and/or other institutional settings.

-Number of deaths in Wales and regions in England, registered between 28 December 2019 and 20 November 2020
+Number of deaths in Wales and regions in England, registered between 28 December 2019 and 12 February 2021

 - Based on area of usual residence.
 Geographical boundaries are based on the most up-to-date information available at the time of publication.